First International FASDAY

 In One Magic Minute, We Changed the World: 1999/9/9 9:09 am

-Our original volunteers were mainly adoptive and foster parents, plus a small but committed number of mothers in recovery, who have been working hard to inform and support other women with substance abuse problems.
-All of us lived daily with children whose prenatal damage caused mental retardation or learning disabilities, plus severe acting-out behavior that disrupted our lives and their classrooms, and often physical problems requiring much medical attention.
-For most of us, life revolved around our children’s crises: most mothers had been forced to abandon any thought of full-time career.
+The original volunteers were mainly adoptive and foster parents, plus a small but committed number of mothers in recovery, who have been working hard to inform and support other women with substance abuse problems.
+All of them lived daily with children whose prenatal damage caused mental retardation or learning disabilities, plus severe acting-out behavior that disrupted their lives and their classrooms, and often physical problems requiring much medical attention.
+For most of the parents, life revolved around their children’s crises: most mothers had been forced to abandon any thought of full-time career.

-Frustrated by the lack of public awareness of FASD by both public and professionals, we had sought help for our problems on the online support group, Faslink, for two years or more.
-And on that February day, we began to wonder:
+Frustrated by the lack of public awareness of FASD by both public and professionals, they had sought help for their problems on the online support group, Faslink, for two years or more.
+And on one winter morning in January 1999, Buxton began to wonder:

-And we began to work on it, building alliances, with only the help of the Internet.
-Our group grew to include about 70 volunteer coordinators in eight countries.
-Our northernmost volunteers are in Alaska, Yukon and Nunavut, our southernmost in New Zealand.
-We’ve had FAS Day proclamations from many cities and towns, and several U.S. states.
+The three began to work on it right away, building alliances, with only the help of the Internet.
+The group grew quickly to include about 70 volunteer coordinators in eight countries.
+The northernmost volunteers are in Alaska, Yukon and Nunavut, the southernmost in New Zealand.
+There were FAS Day proclamations issued in many cities and towns, and several U.S. states.

-FASDay began in Auckland, New Zealand, where “Minute of Reflection” bells rang at 9:09 a.m., at Mt Albert Methodist church.
+The first FAS Day began on September 9, 1999 in Auckland, New Zealand, where “Minute of Reflection” bells rang at 9:09 a.m., at Mt Albert Methodist church.
 Then it moved to Adelaide, Australia, and then to South Africa, where at 9:09 a.m., Cape Town volunteers gathered to hear the War Memorial Carillon that rang when Nelson Mandela was released from prison.
 Volunteers in Italy, Germany and Sweden held events – and then FASDay crossed the Atlantic.
 There were events in every time zone across Canada and the U.S., including ringing of carillons in Toronto, Niagara Falls, Hastings, NE, and Austin & San Antonio, Texas.
 The westernmost activity was the community breakfast on the tiny island of Kitkatla, B.C., near the Queen Charlotte Islands, where the village bell rang at 9:09 a.m. followed by prayers in the native tongue by village elders.

 WWW.FASDAY.COM